 11. Start paid marketing early

 Most of the time it is good to start paid marketing.
 It will help you understand your market faster.
 Basically, you pay for the speed of getting the needed information.
-But naturally, it is true for every type of rules: there are exceptions.
+But naturally, it is true for every type of rule: there are exceptions.
 If you can build your growth engine early into your product, you might not need it.
 If you don’t know where to begin with paid ads, hire an agency.
 I recommend hiring a specialized marketing agency for SaaS companies.

 Be honest: if your tool doesn’t know something, don’t offer it.
 Thank you captain obvious, ha?
 Also, it is important that you show your fees transparently.
 There is no more irritating than facing a surprise fee.
 People will pay it but will most likely to churn as they will be stressed.
 That’s not a brand that is loveable.

 13. Use event-triggered emails for onboarding and retention

 Behavior-based emails are important to send highly personalized, timely and highly targeted messages.
 Send your emails based on your users’ in-app activity to reach higher engagement!
 Also, congratulate your existing customers and give them loyalty rewards and similar messages when they achieve something.
 For example in Buffer, if your post gets a higher sharing rate than usual, the team sends you an automated email to congratulate!

 14. Use the inverted funnel concept for user acquisition

 Inverted funnel thinking is a framework that helps SaaS companies build their user acquisition processes from the “inside”: from the product point of view.
 If you would like to read about it in details, read the article on Inverted Funnel Thinking.